We are all living by a rule of life whether intentionally or unintentionally.

 - Without a defined rule of life, Macchia compares us to a wild, untamed grape vine that will produce some fruit, but probably won’t be as abundant as it could be.
 Instead, we may become more vulnerable to things that threaten our spiritual vitality.
 However, those who are intentionally reflective, prayerful and attentively responsive are like cultivated vines.
 “Growing on a trellis (a rule of life) and cultivated toward maturity, they become spiritually formed.
 The trellis curbs our tendency to wander and supports our rather frail attempts to be nurtured spiritually.
 Our lives will produce an abundance of fruit for the glory of God.
 Mature vines are cultivated to produce the best fruit.”

 - Through developing a R.O.L. or maintaining consistent patterns of sacred rhythms, we are choosing to be intentional in creating space for God to do His work of spiritual formation and transformation to align ourselves more fully with His will, His word, and His design of who He created us to be.

-Framing your Rhythm of Life
+Framing your Rule of Life

 Who am I?

 First we must consider our unique and God given identity.
 As children of God, each one of us is the righteousness of God in Christ Jesus.
 (2 Corinthians 5:21) We are His beloved daughters, uniquely designed and gifted for deeper relationship with Him and for His kingdom purposes.

 - Your roles: What are my primary relationships?
 (Psalm 51:10)

 - Your gifts: What are my God-given gifts, talents and temperament?
 (Romans 12:3-8)

 - Your desires: What are my God-honoring deepest longings of the heart and core values?
 (Psalm 37: